Skip to content

 Can insufficient RAM cause video playback issues?

 Low available RAM affects video buffering and decoding.
-We found that devices with multiple apps running simultaneously showed more video failures.
-Force-closing background apps before watching videos improved playback reliability in our testing.
+Devices with multiple apps running simultaneously tend to show more video failures.
+Force-closing background apps before watching videos improves playback reliability.